Documentation

 With one or more spans (or video clips) selected on the timeline:

-Both honor the current ripple toggles: with ripple on, the trim's delta cascades through every captured before / after item the same way a body drag would.
+Both honor the current ripple toggles: with ripple on, the trim's delta cascades through every captured before / after item the same way a body drag would, and the "Ripple moved N items" toast fires so the silent shift is visible.

 Ripple editing